Skip to main content

 CAD

-Toronto is one of the most genuinely multicultural cities on earth — over 200 languages spoken, 50% of residents born outside Canada — and that diversity makes it a remarkable food city for World Cup visitors who want to eat their way around the world in an afternoon.
-FIFA confirmed BMO Field (temporarily renamed 'Toronto Stadium' per FIFA naming policy) as the host venue, expanded to 45,736 seats with temporary stands; the stadium sits at Exhibition Place on the western lakeshore.
+Toronto is one of the most multicultural cities on earth: over 200 languages spoken, half of all residents born outside Canada.
+That makes it a remarkable food city for World Cup visitors who want to eat their way around the world in an afternoon.
+FIFA confirmed BMO Field (temporarily renamed 'Toronto Stadium' per FIFA naming policy) as the host venue, expanded to 45,736 seats with temporary stands.
+The stadium sits at Exhibition Place on the western lakeshore.

 Where to Stay